Baltino/reddit-reader/README.md

 I would want to move UserModel from 'PostItem.jsx' and every model to another dir.

-I decided to manage the transition within the PostItem, with react hooks
+I decided to manage the transition within the PostItem, with react hooks.

 There are containers with lots of information regarding styles.
 I would need to change them.